environmental economics Crossword Puzzles

 Across

-- Possibilities Frontier a graph that shows all the different combinations of output of two goods that can be produced using available resources and technology
+- a graph that illustrates the maximum possible output combinations of two goods or services an economy can produce given its available resources and technology.

 Down